day8/re-frame-10x/README.md

 and that should not be the slightest bit surprising.

 Think about it ... every single time you put a `printlin` into your program, you are printing out what?
-Obvserving data is how you figure out what's going on.
+And why?
+Data is the fuel of your investigation.

 Have you seen LightTable?
 It was attractive because it co-renders the data and code.
 The shown data is the "paper trail" by which you can percieve the dynamics of the code.